uia-worker/bachis/IS-213_en.md

 # Learning outcome
 After completing the course the students will:
-* be able to hold a qualified discussion on history, licenses, philosophy, innovation and policy on the concept of "open source";
+* be able to hold a qualified discussion on history, licenses, philosophy, innovation and policy on the concept of "open source"
-* be able to define, plan, start, manage and execute a development project using distinctive tools and architectures that largely define the "open source" culture;
+* be able to define, plan, start, manage and execute a development project using distinctive tools and architectures that largely define the "open source" culture
 * be able to critically evaluate applications for "open source"

 # Contents